JoJoJotarou/pvx/README.md

     pvx py remove 3.10.4
     ```

-- Create a virtual environment (pvx use [Python Venv](https://docs.python.org/3/tutorial/venv.html))
+- Create a virtual environment (pvx use [Python Venv](https://docs.python.org/3/tutorial/venv.html) and compatible with its parameters)

     ```bash
     # All default (current python and default venv prompt)